Beyond Ashwagandha: 5 Ayurvedic Herbs for PMOS (PCOS) That Deserve More Attention

 2. Guduchi (Tinospora cordifolia)

-It's also used in classical Shodhana (cleansing) protocols for PCOS, which aim to reduce ama accumulation — consistent with the metabolic root-cause framing described above.
+It's also used in classical Shodhana (cleansing) protocols for PCOS, which aim to reduce ama accumulation, consistent with the metabolic root-cause framing described above.

 3. Triphala

-Triphala isn't a single herb — it's a classical Ayurvedic formulation of three fruits: Amalaki (Emblica officinalis), Bibhitaki (Terminalia bellerica), and Haritaki (Terminalia chebula).
+Triphala isn't a single herb, it's a classical Ayurvedic formulation of three fruits: Amalaki (Emblica officinalis), Bibhitaki (Terminalia bellerica), and Haritaki (Terminalia chebula).
 It's one of the most widely used formulations in Ayurveda, and for good reason.

 4. Varuna (Crataeva nurvala)

-A clinical study published in PMC examining a structured 6-month Ayurvedic treatment regimen — including Shodhana, Shamana, and Tarpana protocols — found that subfertility associated with PCOS showed meaningful improvement.
+A clinical study published in PMC examining a structured 6-month Ayurvedic treatment regimen, including Shodhana, Shamana, and Tarpana protocols, found that subfertility associated with PCOS showed meaningful improvement.
 Varuna was part of several formulations used in these protocols.

-⚠️ This is one of the more herb-specific clinical observations — but note that these protocols involve multiple herbs and lifestyle interventions simultaneously.
+⚠️ This is one of the more herb-specific clinical observations, but note that these protocols involve multiple herbs and lifestyle interventions simultaneously.
 Attributing outcomes to a single herb would be an oversimplification.

-5. Ashwagandha (Withania somnifera) — But in Context
+5. Ashwagandha (Withania somnifera), But in Context

 Yes, we're including Ashwagandha.
-But let's be more specific about why it may be relevant for PCOS, because "it balances hormones" is too vague to be useful.
+But let's be specific about why it may be relevant for PCOS, because "it balances hormones" is too vague to be useful.

-If stress is a significant driver of your PCOS symptoms — if your cycles get worse when life gets harder — adaptogens like Ashwagandha may be worth exploring as part of a broader programme.
+If stress is a significant driver of your PCOS symptoms, if your cycles get worse when life gets harder, adaptogens like Ashwagandha may be worth exploring as part of a broader programme.
 They're not a substitute for addressing root causes, but they may support the body's capacity to regulate itself under load.

 What This Actually Means for You

 Reading about herbs is useful.
 But Ayurveda isn't a pick-your-own-supplement system.
-The herbs above work differently depending on your constitution (prakriti), the nature of your PCOS presentation, and what else is happening in your body and life.
+The herbs above work differently depending on your constitution (prakriti), the nature of your PCOS presentation, and what else is happening in your body and your life.

-At Qura, our 3-Month PCOS Cycle Program is designed around exactly this principle: practitioner-guided, personalised, and grounded in both Ayurvedic tradition and current evidence.
+At Qura, our 3-Month PCOS Recovery Program is designed around exactly this principle: practitioner-guided, personalised, and grounded in both Ayurvedic tradition and current evidence.
 It's not about selling you a herb stack.
 It's about understanding what your body needs and giving it a structured path forward.

 Ready to find out what that looks like for you?

-👉 Book your free consultation — no obligation, no hard sell.
+👉 Book your free consultation, no obligation, no hard sell.
 Just a conversation about where you are and what might help.

 This article is for educational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before making changes to your health routine.
 Individual results vary.